karyiteh/ChoreMate/README.md

 1. When a task/payment/charge is created and the user is redirected back to the corresponding tabs, it is possible that duplicates of tasks/housemate balances are displayed.
 If that happens, reload the tab and the correct tasks/housemate balances will be displayed.
+2. When the "Use Camera" option is selected when the user changes the avatar, the camera app might cause the app to crash.
+If that occurs, simply restart the app and attempt to change the avatar again using the steps mentioned in the workflow of UC-25.
-2. On the rare occasion that a housemate's avatar is not updated in the "Payments" tab when the housemate has recently updated their avatar, re-upload the new user avatar by following the steps included in "Update User Avatar" use case to fix the bug.
+3. On the rare occasion that a housemate's avatar is not updated in the "Payments" tab when the housemate has recently updated their avatar, re-upload the new user avatar by following the steps included in "Update User Avatar" use case to fix the bug.